iamtwan/solidify/README.md

 ### Prerequisites

-The only prerequisites are [Docker](https://www.docker.com/) (which will contain all necessary packages/libraries) as well as a Spotify (required) or Google (optional) developer credentials (for access to APIs).
+The only prerequisites are [Docker](https://www.docker.com/) (which will contain all necessary packages/libraries) as well as Spotify (required) or Google (optional) developer credentials (you will need to create an 'app' of your own).

 ### Installation